nietjoost/Unity-VR-Cod-style-zombiemode/README.md

-# Unity VR Cod style zombiemode
+# Unity VR COD style zombiemode
 A Call of Duty style Zombie mode in Unity for VR.
 A player needs to kill all the zombies in each round.
 Buy weapons and doors to survive the zombie horde!

 ## Screenshots